cjdoris/LogarithmicNumbers.jl/README.md

 ## Autodiff

-If you load [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl), you should be able to compute
+On Julia >= 1.9, if you load [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl), you should be allowed to compute

 - derivatives of functions involving `exp(Logarithmic, x)`
 - derivatives of functions evaluated at `Logarithmic(x)`